gameblabla/gameblablawrapper/README.md

 What the hell is this ?

-The Gameblabla's Wrapper is an ANSI C library whose goal is to simplify the development of cross-platform games.
+The Gameblabla's Wrapper is an ANSI C library, its goal is to simplify the development of cross-platform games.
 It was originally designed to enable cross-platform development without using an emulator for 3DO.
 It is now available for several platforms and it is suited for simple single-screen games.
 (You can do scrolling games too but you will have to copy each tile individually in memory)